sourav1547/cs598ftd/bls/README.md

 ## Introduction
 We have learned about the classic secret sharing scheme due to Shamir [1] .
 We also learned about the bilinear pairing-based threshold signature scheme due to Boldyreva [2], which is the threshold variant of the pairing-based signature scheme due to Boneh, Lynn, and Sacham [3].
 Here on, we will refer to it as the BLS threshold signature scheme.

 In this homework, you will implement the BLS threshold signature in a modular way using the `python` programming language.
-We recommend using `python` version 3.6 or higher.
+We recommend using `python` version 3.8 or 3.9.

 **NOTE**: In this homework, you will only implement only the cryptographic operations of the BLS threshold signature scheme.
 You are **not required** to do any network programming to finish this homework.